Shawbost

 Shawbost (Siabost) is a large village in the West Side of the Isle of Lewis.
 The village of Shawbost has a population of around 500 and lies around 20 mi west of Lewis's capital Stornoway.
 Shawbost is within the parish of Barvas.
 A recent development in the village was the renovation of the old school into the new community centre.
 The scattered settlement is split into three sections: North Shawbost (Siabost bho Thuath), South Shawbost (Siabost bho Dheas) and New Shawbost (Pàirc Shiaboist).
 There is a small museum of folk life and nearby is a small stone circle.
 The village is overlooked by a small hill named Beinn Bhragair, 261 m high.
 Shawbost is a prominent village on the Isle of Lewis, due to the school, community centre, beach and Harris Tweed mill.

+In the 2001 United Kingdom Census, 72% of people in Shawbost reported being able to speak Scottish Gaelic.